 Filing a knee replacement lawsuit can be a complicated process.
 There are several things to consider before filing.

 Knee replacement lawsuits usually claim that the product was defective.
 They also claim that the manufacturer knew or should have known about the risks, but the maker failed to warn patients.

 Most of the recent knee replacement lawsuits name DePuy and Zimmer.
 But other knee replacement makers face lawsuits, too.

 |B. Braun||Advanced Surface ceramic coated knees||Loosening due to cement failure|

 Loosening due to defective screws

-In one of the largest knee implant settlements, Sulzer Medica agreed to pay $1 billion to settle roughly 4,000 lawsuits over its hip and knee implants in 2002.
-Zimmer purchased Sulzer (by then renamed Centerpulse) for more than $3 billion in 2003.
+One of the largest knee replacement settlement amounts was a $1 billion payment in 2002.
+Sulzer Medica agreed to pay $1 billion to settle roughly 4,000 lawsuits over its hip and knee implants.

 Please seek the advice of a medical professional before making health care decisions.

 Calling this number connects you with Wilson and Peterson, LLP or one of its trusted legal partners.
 A law firm representative will review your case for free.